 It is taken for granted that it is God only who knows the Future.
-It is one of the maxims of the principle of holiness that God knows what took place, what takes place and what will happen.
+It is one of the main maxims of the principle of holiness that God knows what took place, what takes place and what will happen.
 As for man, knowing the future is beyond his own limits.
-Accordingly, speaking about any future event, man should adopt a specific style of speech such as the device of hedging.
+Accordingly, speaking about any future event, man should adopt a specific style of speech such as hedging style.
 The Qur'anic use of the mental process "zanna" sets an example for the proper communication process with God.
-The principle of holiness is realized on record in a verse that reads: [And do not say of anything: I will do it tomorrow unless Allah pleases].
-(18: 23-24).
+The principle of holiness is realized on record in a verse that reads: (18:23-24): "And do not say of anything: I will do it tomorrow unless Allah pleases".
 The underlined clause functions as a hedging style to avoid imposition upon God.
-In the same way, the mental process of 'conjecture' is used in the two cases below regarding future events.
+In the same way, the mental process of conjecture is used in two cases below regarding future events.
 In the first case, the verbal process is attributed to Prophet Joseph (Peace be upon him).
 The second is attributed to believers as demonstrated in the following lines.